MCCreationsOS/Java-Leaderboards/README.md

 By default, leaderboards will use time to score players.
 However, if your creation has it's own scoring system you will need to do a few things differently
 1. During setup, set your score type as highest_score or lowest_score
 2. Don't use MCCreations.Leaderboards.Start.
 Instead, whenever players earn score add it to MCCreations.Leaderboards.Score
-3. When your creation finishes, run MCCreations.Leaderboards.End
+3. When your creation finishes, run ``scoreboard players set @s MCCreations.Leaderboards.End 1``

 ### Time Display
 You can enable a timer display in the action bar by running